 Historic properties and historical resources are elements of the built environment that are listed in or determined eligible for listing in the NRHP or CRHR (respectively), or that are considered historical resources for the purposes of CEQA.
 These elements reflect important aspects of local, state, or national history and can be buildings, structures, objects, sites, districts, landscapes, or TCPs.
 Examples of the types of historic properties or historical resources of the built environment within the APE include dwellings, industrial buildings, commercial buildings, downtown districts, farms, canals, rural landscapes, dams, bridges, roads, and other facilities.
 The NRHP uses the NRHP eligibility criteria (36 C.F.R.
 60.4) to evaluate significance, described in Section 3.17.2, Laws, Regulations, and Orders.
 In addition to being significant under one or more of the criteria, a historic property must also possess sufficient integrity (i.e., those features necessary to convey its significance).
 The concept of integrity is based on seven aspects or qualities that include the historic property's location, design, setting, materials, workmanship, feeling, and association.
 All seven aspects to do not need to be present for eligibility, so long as the overall sense of past time and place is evident.
 There are built resources (historic properties under the NHPA and historical resources under CEQA) within the City of Bakersfield that are not analyzed in this document, but are addressed in other HSR environmental documents.
-Please refer to the Fresno to Bakersfield

-Section Final EIR/EIS (Authority and FRA 2005) and the Fresno to Bakersfield Section Supplemental EIR (Authority 2018).
+Please refer to the Fresno to Bakersfield Section Final EIR/EIS (Authority and FRA 2005) and the Fresno to Bakersfield Section Supplemental EIR (Authority 2018).

-Description of Historic Built Resources Within the Area of Potential Effects
+Description of Historic Built Resources Within the Area of Potential Effect

 Overall, the archival research, background research, and field surveys identified and evaluated a total of 768 built environment resources within the APE, 760 of which were determined ineligible for listing in the NRHP and CRHR.
 The 760 ineligible resources are not historic properties under Section 106 and are not historical resources for the purposes of CEQA.
 The inventory and evaluation of the study population concluded that the APE contains a total of eight built resources that are historic properties under the NHPA.
 These eight built resources are also considered historical resources under CEQA.
 These properties are listed or were previously determined eligible for listing in the NRHP and the CRHR.
 None of the built resources identified are considered historical resources for the purposes of CEQA only.
-The remaining 760 resources determined ineligible were documented by previous studies, or by California Department of Parks and Recreation 523 form evaluation, and streamlined documentation conducted specifically for the Bakersfield to Palmdale Project Section, and are reported in the Bakersfield to Palmdale Project Section HASR (Authority and FRA 2017).
-As noted above, the APE has been revised based on the engineering refinements discussed in the Preface and Chapter 2, Alternatives.
-A total of 12 built environment resources were added based on the revised APE.
-One of the added resources, the Cedar Avenue Complex/Cedar Avenue Historic District (Map Reference #9), is listed in the NRHP.
-Four built environment resources required evaluation; two of the properties (Map References #10 and #11) evaluated meet the criteria for listing in the NRHP and the CRHR, and two do not meet the criteria.
-The remaining 7 resources are highly altered or common property types that do not meet the criteria for listing either on the NRHP or the CRHR.
+The remaining 760 resources determined ineligible were documented by previous studies, or by California Department of Parks and Recreation 523 form evaluation, and streamlined documentation conducted specifically for the Bakersfield to Palmdale Project Section, and are reported in the Bakersfield to Palmdale Project Section HASR (Authority and FRA 2019c).